FarmBot/farmbot_os/README.md

 Use "ruby menu.rb" to start the interface.
 A menu will appear.
 Type the command needed and press enter.
 It is also possible to add a list of commands to the file 'testcommands.csv' and use the menu to execute the file.

+To change parameters manually, edit the file "write_db_settings.rb" and run the command "ruby write_db_settings.rb"

 Author
 ------